girder/covalic/vagrant.md

 score results uploaded to.
-If e.g. the VM port 8080 was forwarded to host port 9080, then when a scoring job is created, the url would be saved as http://localhost:9080/...--assuming the job was submitted from a browser on the host--and when the Romanesco celery worker tries to upload the scoring results, it would send them to http://localhost:9080/..., but inside the VM, Covalic/Girder are running on port 8080, so the Romanesco celery worker wouldn't be able to connect since it would try to reach 9080.
+If e.g. the VM port 8080 was forwarded to host port 9080, then when a scoring job is created, the url would be saved as http://localhost:9080/...--assuming the job was submitted from a browser on the host--and when the girder worker tries to upload the scoring results, it would send them to http://localhost:9080/..., but inside the VM, Covalic/Girder are running on port 8080, so the girder worker wouldn't be able to connect since it would try to reach 9080.

 In a browser on your host machine, navigate to

     http://localhost:8080

 to get to the Covalic web application.

 Navigate to

     http://localhost:8080/girder